skrey/yellow-extensions/features/command/README.md

 You can test a static website with the built-in web server.
 This is especially handy for developers, since everything runs on your own computer.
 Here's an example: `php yellow.php serve`, you can optionally add a folder and a URL.
 Now the website is available as `http://localhost:8000/`.

+## How to build a static cache

-You can create a cache, as an alternative to a static website.
+As an alternative to a static website, you can create a static cache.
 This speeds up your website significantly, but the cache needs to be updated repeatedly.
 Here's an example: `php yellow.php build cache`.
 To clean the cache type the following line: `php yellow.php clean cache`.

 ## Commands